-Once your tomatoes reach their mature green level then gradually reduce the supply of water.
-It will encourage them to ripen before the season end.
+Once your tomatoes reach their mature green level, they gradually reduce the water supply.
+Therefore, it will encourage them to ripen before the season end.

 Tips – 9: Stop Fertilizing

-Stop fertilizing your tomatoes about 4 weeks before the expected first frost date.
-This will stop the plant’s growth and producing new flowers and fruits.
+Stop fertilizing your tomatoes about four weeks before the expected first frost date.
+This will stop the plant’s growth and produce new flowers and fruits.

 Tips – 10: Pick Some Ripen Fruits

-There are still have plenty of fruits on the vine a few weeks before the approximate first frost date.
+Plenty of fruits are on the vine a few weeks before the approximate first frost date.

-In that case, pick some ripen tomatoes from the plants which have already reached in the breaker or more advanced stages.
+In that case, pick some ripened tomatoes from the plants which have already reached the breaker or more advanced stages.